Can You Start Day Trading for a Living with $1000? - The Answer Might Shock You!

 The 10% gain was chosen because it is motivating and yet achievable.

-There is practically not a single day when a Challenge is not met across our projects.
+There is practically not a single day when an FTMO Challenge is not met across our projects.

 Some traders might consider this profit target too high, however, we've also set a 10% maximum loss.

-Therefore, we want the trader to earn 10% of the initial capital within 30 days, without losing 10% of the initial capital.
+Therefore, we want the trader to earn 10% of the initial balance within 30 days, without losing 10% of the initial balance.